saj1th/scala-primer/slides01.md

 ---
 # Functions

-Fnctions are named, reusable expressions in Scala
+Functions are named, reusable expressions in Scala

 In functional programming a __pure function__ is one that